aptech/docs/docs/includedir.rst

 * Use :func:`resetsourcepaths` to reset your GAUSS source paths to what they were when you started GAUSS.
 * If ``#includedir`` is used from the command window, GAUSS will add the current working directory (or a path relative to the current working directory) to the source path.
-* You can view your current source path with the command
+* You can view your current source path with the command\:

     ::